knode/meetups/budapest-hungary/nodebp.md

 ### Beer Night

 Only one talk (40 minutes or so) for this type of event, just to create a friendly atmosphere.
-After that we stay at a pub, drinking crafted beer, and talking Node.
+After that we stay at the pub, drinking crafted beer, and talking Node.

 ### Workshops